CNMultimedia/POC/README.md

 Foursquare
 -------

-A full screen expanding unit for Mobile.
+This unit is a full screen expanding banner optimized for Mobile.
 The ad features a timeline animation in the collapsed state and a hotspots locator in the expanded one.

 * [preview link](http://condenast.celtra.com/preview/fb625103)